The 10 must-see places on the way to Compostela in the Lot Valley

 Listen to Marjory tell us about the 10 places that seem essential to her on the way to Compostela in the Lot valley.

 This review starts with an element which is not strictly speaking on the Puy-en-Velay route, since it is a loop offering a small alternative to the GR65.
-This path allows you to reach the village of Limogne by a magnificent and shaded path, thus avoiding a small piece of paved road.
+This path leads to the village of Limogne by a magnificent and shaded path, thus avoiding a small piece of paved road.
 This botanical trail will allow you to discover local plants with the help of explanatory panels, but also to stroll through lovely refreshing undergrowth and admire the hundreds of meters of dry stone walls renovated to perfection by the association.
 1000 hands in the dough.
 Certainly this alternative requires a little more effort since it lengthens the path by about 700 meters, but the game is worth the effort!

 The second nugget in this ranking is one of those hidden treasures along the way.
 This imposing dolmen 2m20 high is classified as a historic monument, and is located in the middle of a field, accessible by a lovely little path bordered by many wild flowers.
 The particularity of this imposing edifice is that it appears to be supported by a perfectly malleable oak tree which has been able to follow the curve of the gigantic slab hoisted to the top.
 However, to find it you need to be well informed, since the sign indicating its presence is about ten meters from the path, and can therefore easily go unnoticed.